 Related blog posts:

-• Review: Manduka Black Mat PRO
+• Manduka Black Mat PRO Review Yoga Mat

 • Price of Zen: How to Spend Less on Classes at the Yoga Studio

-After having taken a few of these 90-minute classes I’ve been able to formulate my thoughts a bit on this type of yoga.
-Foremost it’s very different from other yoga classes I’ve attended.
+After having taken several of these 90-minute classes I was able to formulate my thoughts a bit on this type of yoga.
+Foremost as I shared a bit, it’s very different from other yoga classes I’ve attended.
 I’m used to instructors speaking with a calming tone, perhaps asking students to imagine a relaxing atmosphere or place.

 Initially I found myself missing many of the aspects of traditional hatha or vinyasa yoga.
 But I got a good workout.
 It felt great to really sweat and “clean my pores out” and it’s nice to have a warm workout in February.

-The 90-minute duration of the class definitely takes a time commitment, especially on a weeknight and although many people have tried 30 or 60 day challenges to practice daily, I know that is not going to fit into my schedule.
-So for now I’m mixing taking these Bikram-style classes with my other workouts.
-I’ve already seem improvement in my flexibility after taking only a few classes.
-I know that can’t be a bad thing.
-So I continue.
+The 90-minute duration of the class definitely takes a time commitment, especially on a weeknight and although many people have tried 30 or 60 day challenges to practice daily, I knew that would not fit into my schedule.
+Now, as a mom, this would be even more challenging.